 Off the back of this we then take enthusiastic candidates on a journey to evolve their skills through a time-boxed coaching program.
 We not only teach and demonstrate the theory behind Agile and Lean using VFQ Education, but also help them introduce incremental change to their organization.
 Coming out of the coaching program, leaders are able to become champions for sustaining new practices within their teams and driving continuous improvement throughout the organization.

 Changing the culture of your organization isn’t trivial.
-Organizations are essentially a collection of people brought together to achieve a with the intent to achieve a mission.
+Organizations are essentially a collection of people brought together with the intent to achieve a mission.
 If you want the change to stick, you need to engage your own people.
 And the best way to do this is to invest in developing leaders who can then drive and sustain change.